What is Drug & Alcohol Withdrawal

 Withdrawal does not occur immediately after taking a drug, but instead develops after repeated use.
 It is most common when a substance is being abused, though it can still occur even if a patient is taking a prescribed medication as they are intended to for too long.

 After taking a drug for a certain period of time, the user will eventually develop a tolerance to that drug.
-While the amount of time and degree of tolerance depends on the type of drug and how it is being used, a tolerance is frequently the first warning side that an addiction could develop.
+While the amount of time and degree of tolerance depends on the type of drug and how it is being used, building a tolerance is frequently the first warning side that substance use disorder could develop.
 Tolerance is characterized by the individual needing more of their chosen drug to produce the same effects they once felt with a smaller amount of the substance.
-The reason this occurs is because their body is adapting to the drug and its effects, changing itself so the central nervous system can function more effectively whenever the substance is taken.
+This occurs because their body is adapting to the drug and its effects, changing overtime so the central nervous system can function more effectively whenever the substance is taken.

-Over time, tolerance grows as the user begins taking more of the drug, forcing their body to continue to adapt itself.
-Eventually, this reaches a point where it forms a dependence on the drug, which frequently coincides with the development of an addiction.
-When the user stops taking the drug at this point, withdrawal takes effect because the body has changed itself so much that it can no longer function properly on its own.
+Eventually, the body reaches a point where it forms a dependence on the drug.
+Dependence is characterized by the symptoms of tolerance and withdrawal and while possible to be physically dependent without being addicted, it is typically outcome for many.
+When the substance user stops taking the drug at this point, withdrawal takes effect because the body has changed itself so much that it can no longer function properly on its own.

 In other words, withdrawal occurs because the body has learned to rely on the abused substance as a component for its day to day operation, and without it is unable to operate normally.
 How exactly the body changes will vary based on the drug and the individual.
 In most cases, it changes by forming new dopamine and serotonin receptors in the brain to help manage the unnatural surges of these chemicals that most drugs cause when they are taken for the purpose of experiencing a high.
 As the drug is abused, a large number of receptors are filled in the body.
 When use abruptly stops, the brain is left with empty receptors that it expects to have filled.
 This leads to the negative symptoms that withdrawal is known for, thus perpetuating the cycle of continued use even further.